x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-import-and-export/import-procedures.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: d2edc746-6647-41c4-a99a-b086caf893fa
-description: "Summary: Learn how administrators can view, create, modify, delete, suspend and resume requests to import .pst files into mailboxes in Exchange Server 2016 or 2019."
+description: "Summary: Learn how administrators can view, create, modify, delete, suspend and resume requests to import .pst files into mailboxes in Exchange Server 2016 or Exchange Server 2019."
 ---

 # Procedures for mailbox imports from .pst files in Exchange Server